canonical/open-documentation-academy/multipass/Linux.md

 When you select Open Shell, what happens in the background is the equivalent of the CLI commands `multipass launch –name primary`  followed by  `multipass shell`.
 Open a terminal and try `multipass shell` (if you didn't follow the steps above, you will have to run the `launch` command first).

 Exercise 2:
 In Multipass, an instance with the name "primary" is privileged.
 That is, it serves as the default argument of `multipass shell` among other capabilities.
-In two terminal instances, check `multipass shell primary` and `multipass shell`.
+In different terminal instances, check `multipass shell primary` and `multipass shell`.
 Both commands should give the same result.
 [/details]

 <a href="#heading--create-a-customised-instance"><h2 id="heading--create-a-customised-instance">Create a customised instance</h3></a>

 Multipass has a great feature to help you get started with creating customised instances.
-Open a terminal and run the command `multipass find`.
+Open a terminal and run the `multipass find` command.
 The result shows a list of all of the images you can launch through Multipass currently.

 ```plain
 $ multipass find